2024 ASEAN Women's Futsal Championship

-The 2024 ASEAN Women's Futsal Championship is the inaugural edition of the ASEAN Women's Futsal Championship.
-It is being hosted by Philippines from November 16 to 21 in Pasig, Metro Manila, Philippines.
+The 2024 ASEAN Women's Futsal Championship was the inaugural edition of the ASEAN Women's Futsal Championship.
+It was hosted by Philippines from November 16 to 21 in Pasig, Philippines.
 Vietnam became the inaugural champion.

 Format

 All five participating teams are playing a single round robin after which the first and second placed team will play in the final, and the third and fourth placed team will figure in a third-place play-off.

 Draw

 The draw for the tournament was held on October 21, 2024.
 There was only one single group.
 Five participating teams, excluding the host are placed in a single pot.
 The host country, Philippines, are automatically placed in A1, while the rest of the teams are drawn into random positions (A2–A6).
 Ranking is as of October 11, 2024.